 For more about the individual artists head this way:

 When we moved to Asheville, we had no idea just how many parks and gardens we could stroll through.
 In West Asheville, enjoy:

-- French Broad River Park (508 Riverview Dr) – If you are looking for a West Asheville park along French Broad River, French Broad River Park is scenic and quaint.
-Find a dog park here, too.
+- French Broad River Park (508 Riverview Dr) – If you are looking for a West Asheville park along French Broad River, French Broad River Park is both scenic and quaint.
+Enjoy a dog park, gazebo, and picnic tables.

-- Carrier Park (220 Amboy Road) – French Broad River Park and Carrier Park actually connect via walking trails.
-Carrier uniquely has a velodrome, lawn bowling, a picnic pavilion, a playground, and volleyball nets.
+- Carrier Park (220 Amboy Road) – French Broad River Park and Carrier Park connect via walking trails.
+Carrier uniquely has a velodrome, a hockey rink, lawn bowling, a picnic pavilion, a playground, and volleyball nets.

 Where To Stay In West Asheville (And Nearby)

 Bon Paul & Sharky’s Hostel – For fun budget accommodations in a great West Asheville location.